| Customer (payer) country | Presentment currency | Merchants (payee) country |

 Collecting payments via BACS direct debit

 First, follow this short guide to make BACS Direct Debit available as a payment method for your customers in a few clicks.
-Triggering a direct debit over the BACS network involves 2 main steps:- your customer authorizes the debit by agreeing to a one-off or recurring mandate.
+Triggering a direct debit over the BACS network involves 3 main steps:- your customer sets up a Direct Debit mandate with their bank details.

-- the debit order is issued over the BACS network.
+- once the mandate is verified, the debit order is issued over the BACS network.